kanserau/Godot-Jam-1-ESCAPE/Obsidian/Burning Up/Burning Up.md

 	- **Weapons Failure**
 ### Structural Damage
 - **Hull breach**: These can occur at random points on the ship.
 When a hull breach is active, it nullifies life support until it's fixed.
 These must be fixed in a similar way to fire suppression, by locating the breach, and deploying structural foam.
+### Internal Emergencies
-- **Fire**:
+- **Fire**
 	- Fires occur at a random location.
-### Internal Emergencies
+	- Fire spreads to adjacent location if not suppressed quickly enough.
+	- Fire damages crew members based on location:
+		- crew quarters: medical officer
+		- bridge: pilot
+		- ==engine room: player (optional)==
+		- maintenance corridor: technician
+		- cargo bay: gunner
+		- galley: chef
+		- laboratory: researcher
+		- Note: captain does not take damage from fire.
+	- Fire reduces ship integrity
+	- Fixed by entering correct command in terminal. (action and location must match)
+- **Dead crew member**:
-- Crew member dead: Ship integrity declines faster for each dead crew member.
+	- **Experience mode**: Ship integrity starts low declines faster for each dead crew member.
-	- When a crew member dies, the ship suffers a random debuff from a limited list and a unique announcement is made.
-If all crew members die, it's game over.
-	- Dead pilot: Reduced thrust performance.
-	- Dead scientist: Increased Shield power drain.
-	- Dead captain: The last crew member to die.
-Game over.
-	- Dead technician: Reduced
-	- Dead gunner: Nothing happens.
-Padding.
-	- Dead cook: Reduced performance.
-- Fire
-	- Fire causes damage to crew.
-Fire must be isolated, then active fire suppression used.
-Using fire suppression in the incorrect location means the fire continues, and the fire suppression must recharge.
-Infinite uses.
+	- **Arcade mode**: Ship integrity starts high and declines more slowly for each dead crew member.

-Player Damage
+==Player Damage (optional)
 Player damage is a unique emergency.
-While the player won't die from things that hurt them, they will become disorientated from things like pain, lack of oxygen, concussion, and so on.
+While the player won't die from things that hurt them, they will become disorientated from things like pain, lack of oxygen, concussion, and so on.==
-- Burns: Touching hot parts without switching to gloves.
-Burns disorient with colour.
-- Oxygen deprivation: When life support is disengaged or there's a hull breach, player might suffer a lack of oxygen, which disorients the player.

-# Scenes
-- game starts in the warp
-- captain saying one of a few random introductions
+- ==Burns: Touching fire damages the player.
+This is the only source of damage.==
+- ==Health is recovered over time==
+- ==Oxygen deprivation: when oxygen is low, player's screen slowly fades to black.==